 Nespresso Original highlights:

-- Traditional espresso sizes and brewing with pump
+- Traditional espresso sizes and pressure brewing

 - Lighter body and taste

 Overall, original Nespresso machines have more coffee pod options but smaller and fewer drink options than Vertuo.

 Nespresso OriginalLine is Nespresso’s classic line of espresso machines.
 These Nespresso machines use OriginalLine espresso pods — hermetically sealed capsules of ground coffee.

 OriginalLine machines were made for brewing espresso, and each espresso machine has two buttons: espresso and lungo.
 You insert the pod, press a corresponding button, and the machine makes your drink.
 These brew coffee like traditional espresso – pump hot water through the coffee pods to make the drink.
 They heat up in about 15 to 20 seconds, and you’ll have a drink ready in less than a minute.